This is the page for the 1st and current Supergirl, Kara Zor-El. There have been a number of others who have taken up her mantle though.

 Black Banshee finds them again moments later and attacks.
 Kara and Siobhan battle him - as the battle stretches on, Kara realizes she'll have to use her most powerful attack if she's going to be able to defeat this enemy, so she releases her solar bomb power and charges him head on.
-The attack doesn't work however, because Black banshee swallows her up in a magical portal, sending her to the cured prison that he's held Siobhan's brother trapped in for years.
+The attack doesn't work, however, because Black Banshee swallows her up in a magical portal, sending her to the prison that he's held Siobhan's brother trapped in for years.

-Kara rights her way free of the dangers she faces there though, rescuing Siobhan's brother, Tom Smythe, in the process.
+Kara fights her way free of the dangers she faces there, rescuing Siobhan's brother, Tom Smythe, in the process.
 When she and Tom get free of Black Banshee, it weakens him enough for Siobhan to attack and defeat him, taking his power away for her own and trapping her father inside her as he'd done to Tom, ending his threat to them.

 Siobhan has a happy reunion with her brother and thanks Kara gratefully for bringing her brother back to her.
 As Siobhan and Tom are talking through, the police show up, so Kara has to Siobhan and Tom away to safety.